matiasvlevi/piapi/README.md

 WEBPORT="3000"
 ```

-The only value needed is
+The only value to modify is

 * `WRITEPATH`: Where to write the logs?